vitch/ember-model-lawnchair/README.md

 The library is built with [grunt](http://gruntjs.com) - there are a few commands available:

-    grunt dist # build a release version in /dist grunt watch:browserTest # watch for changes to the files and copy the relevant files so you can run the tests in the browser grunt # lint then build a test version and run tests in PhantomJS (see below)
+    grunt dist # build a release version in /dist grunt develop # watch for changes to the files and allow running of tests in the browser (at http://0.0.0.0:8000/) grunt # lint then build a test version and run tests in PhantomJS (see below)

 **Note** that since IndexedDB is [not yet available](https://github.com/ariya/phantomjs/issues/10992) in PhantomJS and